Xunnamius/black-flag-extensions/README.md

 }
 ```

-Were `command-A` a normal non-extended Black Flag command, we could import it
+Were `command-A` a normal non-extended Black Flag command, we could simply
-into another command (`command-B`) and run it like so:
+import it into another command (`command-B`) and run it like so:

 ```typescript
 // file: my-cli/commands/command-B.js